madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-teams.md

 In this video, you will learn:

-* How teams are used in [!DNL Adobe Workfront]
+* How teams are used
 * How to use cross-functional teams
-* How to create and associate teams in [!DNL Adobe Workfront]
+* How to create and associate teams

 >[!VIDEO](https://video.tv.adobe.com/v/335071/?quality=12)